This page provides guidance on the High Street Scheme (the Scheme) including the eligibility criteria and application process.

-If applicants’ data is not matched against the databases used for verification purpose, they will be asked to upload documentation, from a pre-defined list, to support their application.
+If an applicant's data is not matched against the databases used for verification purposes, they will be asked to upload/provide documentation, from a pre-defined list, to support their application.

-The decision on what documentation to provide will lie with the applicant.
+The decision on which documentation to provide from the published list will lie with the applicant.